KN2C2D/2d-game-runner/README.md

 1. Put each team's binaries in a folder with their name under teams folder.
 Default path for teams folder is `GAME_RUNNER_FOLDER/teams` but can be changed.
 (Format of teams binaries is described below)

-2. Add Games in Games.txt file in data folder in root folder of Game Tools.
+2. Add Games in Games.txt file in data folder in data folder of Game Tools.

    Each line of Games.txt should contain exactly one game in the following format.